Advertising Your Local Business on Waze

 zero-speed takeover long ad

-When Wazers come to a complete stop, they will be presented with a Zero-Speed Takeover ad.
+When Wazers come to a complete stop, they'll be presented with a Zero-Speed Takeover ad.

 (Source: Waze)